photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

-In case you forgot the MariaDB "root" password and the one specified in your configuration does not work, you can [start the server with the `--skip-grant-tables` flag](https://mariadb.com/docs/reference/mdb/cli/mariadbd/skip-grant-tables/) added to the `mysqld` command in your `docker-compose.yml`.
+In case you forgot the MariaDB "root" password and the one specified in your configuration does not work, you can [start the server with the `--skip-grant-tables` flag](https://mariadb.com/docs/reference/mdb/cli/mariadbd/skip-grant-tables/) added to the `mysqld` command in your `compose.yaml` or `docker-compose.yml`.
 This will temporarily give full access to all users after a restart:

 ```yaml